 The story of a group of summer interns was burning up the Internet a while back for lessons learned in a painful way.
-The interns working temporarily for a company were provoked by a strict dress code that they felt was unfair — especially since one employee was seen regularly wearing shoes that didn’t fit the code.
+The interns working temporarily for a company were distressed about a strict dress code that they felt was unfair — especially since one employee was seen regularly wearing shoes that didn’t fit the code.
 So, they wrote and signed a proposal asking for leeway under the dress code.
 After submitting their petition, all those who signed it were promptly released from their internship positions.
 That’s right — the young interns were fired.

 In June 2016, Edward Yu, a then-partner in the health industries strategy practice for PwC, a professional services firm with 200,000 employees around the world, presented on emotional intelligence during the PwC-KWHS Seminar for High School Educators at Wharton San Francisco.
 Yu, who mentors many young PwC professionals, talked about what corporate executives want to see in young leaders, and why emotional intelligence tops the list.
 “What allows young people to be successful is your ability to manage behaviors that promote getting along with others,” said Yu.

 Here are a few valuable takeaways from Yu’s presentation on leadership and emotional intelligence: